 Another problem that plagues truck drivers and contributes to bad sleep is sleep apnea.
 Obstructive sleep apnea is a condition that truck drivers, owing to their unhealthy lifestyles and tendency to gain weight are more prone to.
 It disturbs sleep, causing truck drivers to wake up often during sleep thereby reducing the quality of their sleep.
 According to the American Academy of Sleep Medicine, obstructive sleep arena is a great risk to truck drivers as well as the safety of the millions of motorists who share the road with these large vehicles every year.

 CPAP therapy is often prescribed for truck drivers who suffer from sleep arena, but in too many cases, drivers fail to begin therapy, or discontinue use of the treatment within a couple of weeks.
 Trucking companies can play a big role here, by encouraging drivers to get and stick with their sleep apnea treatment.

 A drowsy driver operating a large commercial truck that can weigh up to 80,000 pounds is a grave risk not just to his own safety, but also the safety of other motorists operating their vehicles on the highways with his truck.
 This is why it is imperative that truck drivers and their employers take steps to reduce the risks to everyone on the roads.

-If your loved one has been injured in an accident involving a large truck, semi rig or 18-wheeler, speak to an Atlanta trucking accident attorney at the Katz Law Firm to ascertain your legal rights to compensation.
+If your loved one has been injured in an accident involving a large truck, semi rig or 18-wheeler, speak to an Atlanta trucking accident attorney at the Katz Personal Injury Lawyers to ascertain your legal rights to compensation.
 You may qualify for damages that include, but are not limited to, medical costs, lost income and pain and suffering.